flyntwp/flynt-starter-theme/Components/AccordionVertical/README.md

 ----

-Text: A simple text accordion supporting un-styled lists, definition lists, and plain `<div>` markup.
-Clicking/Tapping the item title toggles the content.
+Text: A simple text accordion.
+Clicking/Tapping the item title toggles the display of the content.
+An error is thrown if no target content is found.

 ----